-But the show will also hopefully help a few lesser-known wrestlers make a name for themselves, said organizer Johnny Rodz, head of the World of Unpredictable Wrestling.
+But the show will also hopefully help a few lesser-known wrestlers make a name for themselves, said organizer Johnny Rodz, who is the head of the World of Unpredictable Wrestling.

 “The wrestlers get to have practice and exercise and exposure,” said Rodz, who is a former World Wide Wrestling Federation wrestler and now teaches the spandex-clad stars of tomorrow out of the famed boxing gym.
 “The scouts come in and get to see how hard these people work.”

 One such wrestler looking to flex his muscles on the show will be East Flatbush resident Juan Almenas, who goes by the stage name Ultimate Security.
 Almenas said he has already been selected by scouts from bigger promotions to try out twice.

 “They give you a three-day tryout and torture you and look at you from every angle to see what you are all about,” said Almenas, 29, who first started training when he was 18.

 But despite the pain and suffering, the 235-pound contender is hoping he will get picked again.

 “I respect these guys so much and this is what I want to do,” said Almenas.
 “I am here for the long haul.”